 • Mobile phone monthly service

-• Landline service (if facility does not provide a private line)
+• Landline service (if the facility does not provide a private line)

 • Postage stamps for letter-writing